roalcantara/github-rake-release/README.md

 require 'github/rake/release'
 ```

+And list all available tasks:

+    $ bundle exec rake -T

 #### 2. Configuration

 The gem try to find out the repository name and assume that the branch to be merged to master is **develop**.